dirkwhoffmann/vAmigaTS/FPU/special/README.md

 Displays the reset values of all FPU registers.

+#### limits

+Simple test that loads the FPU registers with the minimal and maximal values (besides others) allowed in the FMOVE.B, FMOVE.W, and FMOVE.L instructions.

 #### precision1, precision2

 Both tests cycle through the different precision and rounding modes.
 In each iteration, a value from the constant Rom is read.
 Afterwards, it is written back to memory in extended precision mode.
 Both tests differ in the point in time when FPSR is read (the contents of FPSR is displayed in the last longword of each four-longword chunk).